 - The Australian Bureau of Statistics (ABS) statistical treatment of state and local public investment is not comparable to NT Government expenditure published in the Budget Papers, however provides a representation of public investment relative to GSP.
 For more information, refer to the NT Government's finance papers.

-In the September quarter 2024, public investment:
+In the December quarter 2024, public investment:

-- increased by 7% over the year.
+- decreased by 0.5% over the year.

 Net exports